reubenharry/haskell-docs/docs/docs/basics/types.md

 !!!
 Tip
     Make sure to use the `GHC2021` [extension](/gettingstarted/versions/#extensions) or add the language extensions recommended by Haskell Language Server for this section.

-In a polymorphic type like `forall a. a`, we can explicitly specify the *kind* of types that the quantifier `forall` ranges over:
+In a universally quantified type like `forall a. a`, we can explicitly specify the *kind* of types that the quantifier `forall` ranges over:

 ```hs
 swap :: forall (a :: *) (b :: *) . (a, b) -> (b, a)